The Vedic Culture: 1500-600 B.C.

 Trade: In people of Vedic culture trade was another important economic activity, and for trade, rivers served as important means of transport.

-- The trade in this period was conducted on the barter system.
+- The trade, during this period was conducted on the barter system.

 - ‘Nishka’ gold coins were used as media of exchange in large transactions in the later times.